iominh/minhongrails.github.io/_posts/2013-06-23-highlightjs-vs-syntaxhighlighter.md

 For whatever reason I cannot understand at the moment, even though I already had Highlight.js in my blog I decided to try out <a href="http://alexgorbatchev.com/SyntaxHighlighter/" target="_blank">Syntax Highlighter</a>, which is another nice looking code highlighter.
-Maybe it was because I stumbled across the builtin syntax highlighting in <a href="http://octopress.org/docs/blogging/code/" target="_blank">Octopress's</a> or another great application of the <a href="http://ethanschoonover.com/solarized" target="_blank">Solarized</a> syntax highlighter at <a href="http://thanpol.as/jekyll/jekyll-code-highlight-and-line-numbers-problem-solved/" target="_blank">Thanpol.as</a> and wanted to change things.
+Maybe it was because I wanted to change things after I stumbled across the builtin syntax highlighting in <a href="http://octopress.org/docs/blogging/code/" target="_blank">Octopress</a> or another great application of the <a href="http://ethanschoonover.com/solarized" target="_blank">Solarized</a> syntax highlighter at <a href="http://thanpol.as/jekyll/jekyll-code-highlight-and-line-numbers-problem-solved/" target="_blank">Thanpol.as</a>.
 Perhaps it was because it was late at night and I didn't realize I could change from the default highlight.js theme to its Solarized theme.

 Nonetheless, I switched from HighlightJS to SyntaxHighlighter <a href="http://design3.minh.io/tech/2013/05/13/maven3-on-ubuntu-1304/" target="_blank">briefly</a> but decided to switch back because: